 Three hundred years ago, a French botanist, named Pierre Magnol, admired this tree intensely and therefore transplanted it to Europe.
-It is for this reason that Charles Plumier saw fit to name the tree Magnolia, in honor of Pierre Magnol.
+It is for this reason that Charles Plumier saw fit to call the tree Magnolia, in honor of Pierre Magnol.

 It is best to plant evergreen Magnolias in early spring.
 Deciduous Magnolias should be planted while dormant.
 In warmer climates, this would be during late autumn or winter, in cold climates, early spring is best.
 For both evergreen and deciduous varieties, regular irrigation and mulch are beneficial in the first six to twelve months during dry or warm periods.

 If you are searching for the perfect tree to enhance your home’s landscaping, look toward the Southern Magnolia.
 It is a lush evergreen that does well in their planting zones.
 This tree can be planted from seeds and is a rapid grower.
 It requires a more massive yard of acidic, well-drained, fertile soil.
 The Southern Magnolia tree’s appearance is unique.
 The wide-spread branches form a cone shape, densely covered with large, broad leaves that are glossy and thick.
 The underside of the 5-8 inch long leaves appears velvety with a bronze tone.
 The 8-12 inch full magnolia blossoms are sweet-smelling, similar to spice-infused lemon, creamy white and quite dramatic looking with their broad petals.
 These trees bloom from spring through summer.
 Come autumn, the fruit seems like colored redwood cones, about 2-4 inches long, with kidney bean shaped, bright red, seeds.